ezolenko/rollup-plugin-typescript2/README.md

 * `rollupCommonJSResolveHack`: false

 	On windows typescript resolver favors POSIX path, while commonjs plugin (and maybe others?) uses native path as module id.
 This can result in `namedExports` being ignored if rollup happened to use typescript's resolution.
 Set to true to pass resolved module path through `resolve()` to match up with `rollup-plugin-commonjs`.

+### Declarations

+This plugin respects `declaration: true` in your `tsconfig.json` file.
+When set, it will emit `*.d.ts` files for your bundle.
+The resulting file(s) can then be used with the `types` property in your `package.json` file as described [here](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html).

 ### Watch mode